Maria Moreno (activist)

-Maria Moreno (October 22, 1920 – July 9, 1988) was an American farmworker and labor organizer.
+Maria Moreno (October 22, 1920 – July 9, 1989) was an American farmworker and labor organizer.
 She was the first woman farmworker hired to be a union representative.

 Early life

-Moreno was born Maria Torres Martinez in Karnes City, Texas to migrant workers.
-Her father Vicente Martinez was an orphan of the Mexican Revolution.
-Her mother Leonarda Torres was Mescalero Apache.
+Moreno was born Maria Martinez Torres in Karnes City, Texas, to migrant workers.
+Her father, Vicente Martinez, was an orphan of the Mexican Revolution.
+Her mother, Leonarda Torres, was Mescalero Apache.
 Maria married Luis Moreno at 15.
-They joined the Dustbowl Migration to California in 1940.
-Maria and Luis eventually had 12 children: Lillian, Abel, Elida, Elvira, Martha, Joe, Elizabeth, Tito, Yolanda, Eva, Olivia and Alex.
+They joined the Dust Bowl migration to California in 1940.
+Maria and Luis eventually had 12 children: Lillian, Abel, Elida, Elvira, Martha, Joe, Elizabeth, Tito, Yolanda, Eva, Olivia, and Alex.